d-eathrow/anonymousland/_items/Services.md

 Your data and information will **NEVER** be sold or shared to another party.

-However, we host our services on 1984 hosting, therefore, they have access to all of the information.
+However, we host our forums, Matrix Homeserver, Cinny and Element on 1984 hosting, therefore, they have access to all of that information.
 Click [here](https://1984.hosting/GDPR/) to see 1984's privacy policy.

+Additionally, we host the remaining services on Njalla, click [here](https://njal.la/about/) to see Njalla's privacy policy.

 Matrix federation may cause some information to be sent to third party servers as this is how federation functions.